rafaelrgi/php_leaf-DEPRECATED-/README.md

 # php_leaf
 ###### Welcome to the Leaf!

-**Leaf** is a Light, Easy, Agile/Adaptable, Fast PHP MVC framework, aiming to provide a very thin foundation for PHP web sites and web applications.
+**Leaf** is a Light, Easy, Agile/Adaptable, Fast PHP MVC framework, aiming to provide a very thin (but helpfull) foundation for PHP web sites and web applications.

 To use it, just take the `/src/` folder as a starting point for your code, keeping the folder `/src/app/systems/` untouched.